loris-imageserver/loris/doc/deployment.md

 Cache Management
 ----------------
 See `bin/cache_clean.sh`.
-This simple script can be configured and deployed as a cron.
+This simple script can be configured and deployed as a cron job.
+ 1. Set LOG, CACHE_DIR, REDUCE_TO
+ 1. crontab -e -u loris ...